apache/hbase/README.md

 We use mailing lists to send notice and discuss.
 The mailing lists and archives are listed [here](http://hbase.apache.org/mail-lists.html)

+We use the #hbase channel on the official [ASF Slack Workspace](https://the-asf.slack.com/) for real time questions and discussions.
+Please mail dev@hbase.apache.org to request an invite.

 # How to Contribute
 The source code can be found at https://hbase.apache.org/source-repository.html